Markswell-crypto/kiswahili-pastpapers/README.md

 In a rapidly advancing digital age, the lack of an interactive online platform means students miss out on the advantages of technology-enhanced learning.
 Engaging digital content and quizzes can significantly improve learning outcomes.

 #### Fragmented Information
-While there may be some scattered educational websites and resources, there is no single, comprehensive platform that aggregates and offers a diverse range of educational materials tailored to the Kenyan primary school curriculum.
+While there may be some scattered educational websites and resources, there is no single, comprehensive platform that aggregates and offers a diverse range of educational materials tailored to the Kenyan secondary school curriculum.

-**Objective:**
+**Objective**
 The main objective of this project is to develop a web application that addresses the challenges faced by Kenyan secondary school students, teachers, and parents.
 The KiswahiliExams web application will provide the following key features and functionalities:

-1. **Past Exam Papers**: The application will offer a comprehensive collection of past Kiswahili papers, including KCPE (Kenya Certificate of secondary Education) exams.
+1. **Past Exam Papers**: The application will offer a comprehensive collection of past Kiswahili papers, including KCPE (Kenya Certificate of Secondary Education) exams.
 Users will be able to search, access, and download these papers.

-2. **Study Resources**: KenyanExams will provide educational resources, including study guides, notes, and practice questions, to help students prepare for their exams more effectively.

-3. **User Profiles**: Students, teachers, and parents can create individual profiles.
+2. **User Profiles**: Students, teachers, and parents can create individual profiles.

-4. **Discussion Forums**: KiswahiliExams will include discussion forums where students can collaborate, ask questions, and receive guidance from peers and educators.
+3. **Discussion Forums**: KiswahiliExams will include discussion forums where students can collaborate, ask questions, and receive guidance from peers and educators.

-5. **Performance Analytics**: Users will have access to detailed analytics to track their performance over time.
-Teachers and parents can monitor students' progress and identify areas for improvement.

 **Target Audience:**
-- secondary school students in Kenya
+- Secondary school students in Kenya
 - Parents and guardians
 - Teachers and educators